 Caring for the whole of creation is core to the work of the church, and as one of the five marks of mission needs to be taken as seriously as work which concerns the physical and spiritual wellbeing of people.
 We are living in times when there are significant challenges that society needs to negotiate in terms of caring for natural resources.
-As the Diocese of Gloucester, we are committed to caring for the environment and supporting the work of local and national environmental organisations, and working in partnership with other organisations where our values and priorities coincide.
+Our LIFE Vision (2016) seeks engagement to live out Christ’s love and hope by: “Being advocates for human flourishing, through initiatives which combat injustice, environmental destruction, exclusion and isolation.”
+We are committed to caring for the environment and supporting the work of local and national environmental organisations, and working in partnership with other organisations where our values and priorities coincide.

 A significant resource in this work is the Eco-Church award scheme which we are supporting and promoting as Diocese.
 Through a straightforward online system churches can sign up to work towards a bronze, silver or gold award.
 An award is granted when a church meets certain requirements for demonstrating care for the environment, parish and community.
 To gain an award, a church will needing to be considering environmental matters under the following headings: